tauri-apps/tauri-docs/docs/guides/building/app-size.md

 #### Don't Use Responsive Images

 In a Web Environment, you are supposed to use [Responsive Images] to load the correct image size for each user dynamically.
-Since you are not dynamically distributting images over the web, using Responsive Images only bloat your app with redundant copies being distributed.
+Since you are not dynamically distributing images over the web, using Responsive Images only needlessly bloats your app with redundant copies.

 #### Remove Metadata